-The BEST Jello Shot Cups Guide
+The BEST Jello Shot Cups (plus Guide)

-You wouldn’t think it, but there are actually a lot of considerations when you’re looking to buy jello shot cups.
+You wouldn’t think it, but there are actually a lot of considerations when you’re looking to buy the best jello shot cups.
 So even though it might be a really boring topic, we decided to write you this guide anyway.

 So, having thrown far too many parties as well as owning a bar, I think I can give you a really good breakdown as to what you should and shouldn’t buy when it comes to cups for jello shots.

 First, let’s talk about size.
 Size does matter 🙂 Both in amount consumed and price per cup.

 The standard shot sizes are one ounce and two ounces.